 I taught a 9-week course on developing and maintaining healthy relationships.
-In the class we regularly did breakout groups of men and women to discuss a certain question or issue.
-In one of our classes we asked the men and women to split up and, as gender groups, identify their top five areas of marriage conflict.
-Like a couple other issues, both groups came up with the exact same list of conflict areas.
+In the class. we regularly did breakout groups of men and women to discuss a certain question or issue.
+In one of our classes, we asked the men and women to split up and, as gender groups, identify their top five areas of marriage conflict.
+Both groups came up with the exact same list of conflict areas.

 Any guess as to what they came up with?

 1. In-laws.
 Not everyone is blessed with wonderful, supportive, and caring in-laws the way I am.
 Some people have real conflict with their in-laws—conflict that results in fights, hurtful words, and even hurtful actions.
 One of the problems in dealing with difficult in-laws is that there is only so much you can do when it comes to other people’s behavior.
 In fact, you can’t do anything about their behavior.
 But you and your spouse don’t have to do anything with their behavior.
 What you can do is work on your responses to their behavior.

 The Bible tells us that the marriage relationship is the beginning of a new family unity.
 While there are still ties to the old family, we are told that the man leaves his father and mother and unites with his wife and the two become one.
 Simply put, your spouse becomes an extension of you!
 Now extend the logic: if your parents have a problem with your spouse then you should see it as though they have a problem with you (and vice versa).
 We need to be supportive of our spouses and “have their backs” even if it means coming against our own parents.
 If we take the Bible seriously about the unity within the marriage bond, then taking our spouse’s side against family is imperative.
 Too many “support” until conflict with the family occurs, and then we quickly throw our spouses under the bus.
 Don’t fall into that trap.
 Get your partner’s back.